mrlucasrib/Wikimedia-microtask/results/README.md

 ## Results
 The first graph is a histogram, which was made in HTML to be more interactive and informative.
-It can be found in this folder but can also be seen on github pages via this link.
+It can be found in this folder but can also be seen on github pages via this link: https://mrlucasrib.github.io/Wikimedia-microtask/histogram.html.

 The second is a word cloud with the module names, so you can see in a visual way the number of modules with the same functionality.